Zhihao-Wang16/Case-based-reasoning-method/scripts/gmd.md

 We use Burgenland with a 10 m * 10 m resolution as the target area and Paldau with a 10 m * 10 m resolution and Waidhofen with a 10 m * 10 m resolution as source areas.

-data_1.csv are from the study area named Burgenland . data_2.csv are from the study area named Paldau. data_3.csv are from the study area named Waidhofen.
+data_1.csv are from the study area named Burgenland.

+data_2.csv are from the study area named Paldau.

+data_3.csv are from the study area named Waidhofen.

 Note: these data are subset of whole data sets for quick going through methods used.